UN body says Israeli forces have killed over 1,000 aid-seekers in Gaza since May, as hunger worsens

 Israel and the United States rejected the statement, blaming Hamas for prolonging the war by not accepting Israeli terms for a ceasefire and the release of hostages abducted in the militant-led attack on southern Israel on Oct.
 7, 2023, which triggered the fighting.

-Israeli strikes killed at least 25 people across Gaza on Tuesday, according to local health officials.
+Israeli strikes killed at least 25 people Tuesday across Gaza, according to local health officials.

 One strike hit tents sheltering displaced people in the built-up seaside Shati refugee camp in Gaza City, killing at least 12 people, according to Shifa Hospital, which received the casualties.
 The Israeli military said that it wasn't aware of such a strike by its forces.

-The dead included three women and three children, hospital director Dr. Mohamed Abu Selmiya told The Associated Press.
+The dead included three women and three children, the hospital director, Dr. Mohamed Abu Selmiya, told The Associated Press.
 Thirty-eight other Palestinians were wounded, he said.

 An overnight strike that hit crowds of Palestinians waiting for aid trucks in Gaza City killed eight, hospitals said.
 At least 118 were wounded, according to the Palestinian Red Crescent.